Canadian Bombshell Danielle Knudson Shows Off Insane Body In See-Through Lingerie

-Danielle Knudson is once again flaunting her jaw-dropping figure on Instagram and her fans can’t get enough of her sizzling posts.
+Danielle Knudson is once again flaunting her jaw-dropping figure on Instagram, and her fans can’t get enough of her sizzling posts.
 The Canadian lingerie model recently drove followers into a meltdown with a sexy video as she posed in an ultra-revealing bodysuit that perfectly showcased her internet-famous curves.

-Known for taking great pride in her work, Danielle often shares snapshots from her sizzling lingerie photo shoots to Instagram.
-While most of her posts showcase the final product, showing the Canadian beauty in a variety of sultry poses as she models either skimpy bikinis or racy lingerie, her latest update offered fans a peek behind the scenes as Danielle and her filming crew wrapped up yet another smoldering photo shoot.
+Known for taking great pride in her work, Danielle often shares snapshots from her sizzling lingerie photoshoots to Instagram.
+While most of her posts showcase the final product, showing the Canadian beauty in a variety of sultry poses as she models either skimpy bikinis or racy lingerie, her latest update offered fans a peek behind the scenes as Danielle and her filming crew wrapped up yet another smoldering photoshoot.

 Filmed just as the photographer announced the end of the shoot, the short behind-the-scenes video saw Danielle posing for a few final shots as the camera busily snapped away.

 As per usual, the 30-year-old hottie looked nothing short of spectacular as she showed off her insane body in scanty lingerie.
-For this particular shoot, the blonde bombshell put her enviable figure on display in a lacy black bodysuit that left nothing to the imagination.
+For this particular shoot, the blond bombshell put her enviable figure on display in a lacy black bodysuit that left nothing to the imagination.

 Crafted out of sheer black mesh, the risque one-piece left her chiseled body completely exposed, save for a couple of lacy details that censored Danielle’s ample bust.
 A lace insert ran along the full length of the bodysuit, highlighting her hourglass figure.
 At the same time, a thin black stripe ran across the see-through number just below the chest line, luring the gaze to her toned midriff and narrow waistline.